Severn Valley Country Park Visitor Centre and Cafe

 • Parking at Alveley and Highley

 The park also boasts a fantastic visitor centre with plenty of information about the history and wildlife of the area.
-There is also a kid’s corner with activities for younger people to enjoy while mum and dad relax with a well-earned cup of tea and a slice of delicious home-made cake!
-The Visitor Centre and teashop is open every Wednesday to Sunday and Bank Holidays (except Christmas Day, Boxing Day and New Year’s Day).
+There is also a kid’s corner with activities for younger people to enjoy while mum and dad relax with a well-earned cup of tea and a slice of delicious cake!
+The Visitor Centre and cafe is open every Wednesday to Sunday and Bank Holidays (except Christmas Day, Boxing Day and New Year’s Day).
 It is open 7 days a week during the school holidays.
-Opening times are April to October: 11am-5pm & November to March: 11am-4pm.
+Opening times in term time Wednesday to Friday 11am-3pm, Saturday 9.30am-4pm, Sunday 10.30am-4pm & during school holidays Monday to Friday 11am-4pm, Saturday 9.30am-4pm, Sunday 10.30am-4pm.

 The park can offer educational activities for school groups, ranger led birthday parties and also a full year round events programme.
-In addition, every Tuesday our conservation volunteers meet to help maintain the high standards of the park for our visitors.
+In addition, every Monday annd Thursday our conservation volunteers meet to help maintain the high standards of the park for our visitors.

 Severn Valley Country park